 Panther Youth Partners is a federally funded workforce program that offers services to help participants gain skill to obtain employment.
 The services include academic support, financial aid and financial literacy advising, career development assistance, personal, academic and career counseling, job shadowing, and employability skills workshops.

 - Be between the ages of 16 and 24

 - Be a U.S. citizen

-- Live in Hardee, DeSoto, or Highlands county
+- Live in Hardee, DeSoto, Highlands County, or Okeechobee County

 - Be a junior or senior in high school